H-Gab/pwdsecurity/README.md

 ## Usage

 To use this program you need to launch gendic.py using python3.
+If you want to use the html yo uwill need to copy past the csv created inside the folder of the program.

 You can put different thing as input :
 -l : the type of leet you want(none, simple, basic and complex)